MoserMichael/cstuff/all/blog/_posts/2019-03-26-me-on-software.md

 companies are not investing into innovations because of short term focus ; innovations are creating real growth.

-Four types of innovations:
+types of innovations:
-*potential innovations
+- potential innovations
-*sustaining innovations
+- sustaining innovations
-*disrupting products
+- disrupting products

 _potential innovations_ - potential products.
-* only 15-25 of all innovations will be financially rewarding - we don't know which one, so there are a lot of tries;
+- only 15-25 of all innovations will be financially rewarding - we don't know which one, so there are a lot of tries;
-* current marketing studies are crap - studying the customer is the wrong approach; they try to classify customers; and their properties (customer profiles) - which are not significant to the buying decision.
+- current marketing studies are crap - studying the customer is the wrong approach; they try to classify customers; and their properties (customer profiles) - which are not significant to the buying decision.
-* what should be studied is the customer needs (customers not always good at articulating their own needs), a product is there to satisfy a need; always ask 'what job does this thing solve'? that approach is better at predicting a good product (so it is better to study customer behavior to understand their needs)
+- what should be studied is the customer needs (customers not always good at articulating their own needs), a product is there to satisfy a need; always ask 'what job does this thing solve'? that approach is better at predicting a good product (so it is better to study customer behavior to understand their needs)

 Research: how can McDonalds improve their milkshakes?
 Wrong approach: build profile of customer and ask them how to improve the product (disregards that an instance of the customer profile might not want the product at all)